slvlirnoff/my-phaser-template/README.md

 *   [Bower][bowr] for easy component management.

-*   [localForage][lofr] for client-side data storage, including a sample Phaser wrapper plug-in.

 *   [Babel][babl] to translate from ES6 to ES5 syntax.
     See which [language features][feat] are currently supported.

 *   [Handlebars][hbs.] templates, [LESS][less] style sheets, support for source
     maps output, off-line cache and much more!

-This template includes a sample game, presenting some of the features you can already use.

 Development Instructions